wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

 The ``scap`` directory contains all the configuration Scap uses to deploy your code.
-It must reside at the root of your repository's working directory on tin.
-The ``scap`` directory can be, but does not have to be, a part of your git repository (it may be a submodule, or a ``.gitignore``'d directory on tin).
+It must reside at the root of your repository's working directory on the deployment server.
+The ``scap`` directory can be, but does not have to be, a part of your git repository (it may be a submodule, or a ``.gitignore``'d directory on the deployment server).

 A good starting point for a scap directory can be seen here::

-    deployer@tin:/srv/deployment/mockbase$ tree --dirsfirst scap
+    deployer@deployXXXX:/srv/deployment/mockbase$ tree --dirsfirst scap
     scap
     ├── mockbase
     └── scap.cfg